 Note: an alternative hybrid option was introduced in British Columbia in 2020: the Benefit Company.

-The number of Benefit Companies at play had already outpaced Community Contribution Companies (C3’s) by a factor of EIGHT by September 2024.
-At that time, 113 C3’s were active.
-Approximately 20 of these are connected to a single entity.
+The number of Benefit Companies at play had already outpaced Community Contribution Companies (C3’s) by a factor of 14 by March 2025.
+At that time, just over 60 C3’s were active, with 55 additional C3’s dissolved: either voluntarily or due to failure to file Annual Reports.

 If considering the C3 legal structure for your social enterprise, please also review the features of the Benefit Company option.